Tips To The Groom: Writing Your Wedding Speech

 3) You may decide to mention those that have passed away.
 This is a very sensitive topic – so think about whether this is something that is important to you.
 We recommend you check with your bride, as she may want to include this in her speech (if she is choosing to do a speech).

 4) Now’s a good time to give the families some love.
 Thank them both for bringing you up to be the people that you are and for always being there.
-If the bride’s family is hosting, then make sure you say a big thank you from everyone for that.
-Also thank them for welcoming you into their family – any funny stories about asking your father-in-law for permission to marry his daughter, or meeting them for the first time would go down well here.
-This is also a great opportunity to give bouquets to the mothers, or presents to the families for all their help.
+If the bride’s family is hosting, then make sure you say a big thank you to everyone for that.
+Also, thank them for welcoming you into their family – any funny stories about asking your father-in-law for permission to marry his daughter, or meeting them for the first time would go down well here.
+This is also a great opportunity to give bouquets to the mothers or presents to the families for all their help.

 5) Next up are your Best Man and ushers for helping (and constantly celebrating with) you along the way to your wedding day.
 You might want to jump in and mock yourself here, before the Best Man does – as he will be speaking next, this is a good time to introduce him.
 If your best man is a social hand grenade, send him some speech giving tips we put together here.